How Miro Scales Global Video Content with AI | HeyGen

-Miro, the Innovation Workspace founded in 2011, have redefined collaboration for more than 90 million users worldwide.
-Their impact is as extensive as the infinite canvas they provide.
-Miro’s customer base includes over 250,000 companies, with a strong presence amongst enterprise and Fortune 500 brands such as Nike, IKEA, and Deloitte.
+Miro, the Innovation Workspace founded in 2011, has transformed collaboration for over 90 million users worldwide.
+Its impact is as expansive as the infinite canvas it offers.
+Miro’s customer base includes more than 2,50,000 companies, with a strong presence among enterprise and Fortune 500 brands such as Nike, IKEA, and Deloitte.

 As Miro evolves beyond whiteboarding to become an end-to-end collaboration platform - embracing generative AI, prototyping tools, scalable templates, and deep integrations - the breadth and depth of learning materials must keep pace.
 For Steve Sowrey, Miro’s learning media designer, producing clear and engaging educational content is essential to customer success.
 Steve and his team needed a scalable, efficient way to produce educational content without sacrificing quality or consistency.
 That’s when they turned to HeyGen.